-Next, use the “Asset Account” drop-down to select the asset account that should be used when tracking the value of said asset.
+- Next, use the “Asset Account” drop-down to select the asset account that should be used when tracking the value of the said asset.

-Click OK if you want to save and close the New Item window.
-Alternatively, click Next to save leave the New Item window open.
+- Click ‘OK’ to save and close the New Item window.

 Get Help with QuickBooks Online

-Fusion CPA is staffed with CPAs and accountants who are experienced in using QuickBooks Online.
-We can show you how to add assets in QuickBooks Online and walk you through the process using a host of accounting and bookkeeping software.
-Our team of experienced accounting professionals can help you keep your software up-to-date and steer clear of issues with the IRS.
-The goal is to improve the financial health of your business.
-We look forward to learning more about your business and how we can help you face its current challenges.
+Fusion CPA has certified accountants who are experienced in using QuickBooks Online and understand the intricacies of the software setup.
+We can show you how to add assets in QuickBooks Online and walk you through the process of making use of the software for bookkeeping.
+Our team of experienced accounting professionals can help you keep your software up-to-date to avoid unwanted issues with the IRS.

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.